-Another Reason You Need Our Bird Control Services.
-Here’s 4 Nasty Diseases Spread By Pigeons And Starlings
+Why You Need Bird Control Services – 4 Nasty Diseases Spread By Pigeons And Starlings

 Terminix Canada’s humane bird control services are a necessity for any Canadian homeowner experiencing an intrusion of pigeons or starlings.
 Just 19 to 23 cm long, starlings are tiny, seemingly innocent birds on the face of it.
 But what they lack in size, they certainly make up for in dangerous, and potentially fatal diseases.
 As for pigeons, these 29 to 37 cm long nuisances are also popularly referred to as filth-with-wings!

 With pigeon and starling droppings containing a variety of disease-causing bacteria and fungi, it’s essential you get rid of starlings and pigeons as soon as you see them making your house their home.
 Ultimately, starlings are birds that prefer any habitats where man-made structures provide them ample nesting and roosting sites.
 This makes them a particular threat to humans.

 Starlings regularly feed on wild or cultivated fruits like berries or cherries, insects, grains and seeds.
 In short, if your garden or backyard has a bird feeder, it’s an ideal spot for starlings to try and score a free meal.
 Continue reading this Terminix Canada blog to learn about four nasty diseases spread by pigeons and starlings.

 Found inside the birds’ droppings, histoplasmosis infects humans when they breathe in the spores of the fungus.
 Terrifyingly, the spores become airborne and are spread during clean-ups or demolition projects.
 Pigeon or starling dropping-contaminated soil also transmits the disease.

 The infection is most dangerous to infants due to their underdeveloped immune systems.
 Ultimately, parents should take extra precautions around construction sites in cities.